zyferion/cos60010/README.md

 static/                         --- contains static elements used across all pages of the web app (i.e. images/styles) templates/                      --- contains html pages used across all pages of the web app (i.e. base html)

-account/                        --- application directory for account management quiz/                           --- application directory for quiz (quiz, questions, answers, results) membership/                     --- application directory for user membership leaderboard/                    --- application directory for leaderboard results
+user/                           --- application directory for account management (register, log in/out) quiz/                           --- application directory for quiz (quiz, questions, answers, results) subjects/                       --- application directory for anything related to subjects (enrolments, leaderboards)

 README.md
 db.sqlite3